matteo14c/HaploCoV/README.md

 Once data have been converted in HaploCoV format, the complete workflow can be executed by applying **HaploCoV.pl**.
 HaploCoV.pl is the workhorse of HaploCoV and is the recommended way to execute our software.
-Users can specify a list of geographic regions/areas or countries and intervals of time to be included in their analyses by providing a configuration file in text format (--locales).
+Users can specify a list of geographic regions/areas or countries and intervals of time to be considered in their analyses by providing a configuration file in text format (--locales).
 HaploCoV.pl will process the configuration file and apply the complete HaploCoV workflow to each entity therein included.
-For every distinct country, area or region results will be provided in the form of an individual report (.rep) file.
-This file will contain a list of candidate SARS-CoV-2 variants/lineages showing a significant increase of their "VOCness score" and/or "prevalence", and which are probably worth to be  monitored.
+For every distinct country, area or region results will be provided in the form of an individual report (.rep) file.<br>  This .rep file will contain a list of candidate SARS-CoV-2 variants/lineages showing a significant increase of their "VOCness score" and/or "prevalence", and which are probably worth to be  monitored.
 More details on the interpretation of this report are provided in the section "how to interpret HaploCoV's results/what to do next".
 HaploCoV.pl accepts also an additional configuration file called "parameters file" (--param) which is used to set the parameters/options of each tool in the pipeline.
-A "default" configuration file (called parameters) is included in the Github repository, which should suit most use case.
+A "default" configuration file (called parameters) is included in this Github repository, which should suit most use case.
 Users who need to modify the defaults and apply custom settings are encouraged to read the section "Advanced analyses/fine tuning of HaploCoV" for a more comprehensive discussion.

 ### Options